 The 7 Best Solidity IDEs

 Remix is an open-source, online IDE for Solidity development on Ethereum or EVM-compatible blockchains.
-Remix is popular because users can get started without any prior setup, and it supports an entire software development lifecycle.
+Remix is popular because users can get started without any prior setup, and it supports the entire software development lifecycle.

-Remix’s layout consists of four sections that divide the main panel for writing code, terminal, plugins/extensions, and files.
-Remix offers various Solidity modules including a Solidity compiler, deployment support, debugger and Solidity static analysis.
+Remix's layout consists of four sections that divide the main panel for writing code, terminal, plugins/extensions, and files.
+Remix offers various Solidity modules, including a Solidity compiler, deployment support, debugger, and Solidity static analysis.
 Moreover, Remix provides unit testing assistance with tools such as a CLI, assert library, and plugin.

-Remix's online IDE supports Firefox, Chrome and Brave with restrictions on tablets and mobile devices.
+Remix's online IDE supports Firefox, Chrome, and Brave with restrictions on tablets and mobile devices.
 Since its launch, Remix has expanded beyond its online IDE to a desktop application and VSCode extension.